Home DH-debate

 All the great stories tell about friendship and unity among men.
 Just think of "The Lord of the Rings" by Tolkien or "Im Westen Nichts Neues" by Remarque just to name a few.
 The big stories are of course also about love for women, but we must return to this some other time.

 There exist a lot of reports about military units, ships' crews, polar expeditions and similar groups, who in spite of countless difficulties have survived thanks to their unity and ability to work together.
 Numerous soldiers and sailors have sacrificed themselves for their comrades for the group to survive.
-We all know, that this is true, and therefore we cannot with any fairness claim, that man is selfish by nature.
+We all know, that this is true, and therefore we cannot with any fairness claim, that man is selfish by nature - apart from this that everyone is responsible for themselves.

 Once I spoke with a survivor from the concentration camp, Buchenwald.
-He had been sent there because he had distributed illegal magazines during the war.
+He had been sent there because he had distributed illegal papers during the war.
 I asked him, what he remembered most from the camp.
 He said, that what has been most important for him, was the unity and friendship between the prisoners.
-The horrible things, which happened in the camp, did not affect him so much as time in the camp passed by.
-He always cried, when he talked about the camp.
+But the horrors in the camp, which befell prisoners with whom he was not attached, he became quite cold to as time went on, he said.
+He always wept, when he spoke of the camp, perhaps at the thought of the fate of many of his comrades.

 After in twenty-eight years having studied the Great War the American general medical service put forward a thorough analysis of the experience from the Second World War.
 The section on neuro-physical damages concluded: "The most valuable experience in military psychiatry was perhaps the understanding of the small battle group or some of its members' impact on the individual soldier.
 What is alternately described as the "friendship" system, "group identification" or "leadership".
 This also worked in non-combat situations.
 Time and again it appeared, that the absence of its support, its inadequacy or its dissolution during the fighting was the prime cause of mental breakdowns during combat.
 These groups and community events were the explanation for the significant difference in numbers of psychiatric collapse in different combat units that had been exposed to the same intensive stress during battle."